Regularized Schr\"odinger Bridge via Distortion-Perception Perturbation for High-Fidelity Speech Enhancement: Regularized Schr odinger Bridge for High-Fidelity Speech Enhancement

-This section presents RSB, an extension of SB tailored for inverse problems via Distortion-Perception (DP) regularization.
-We first define the specific formulation of SB in the context of inverse problems, and then examine the behavior of model predictions to further analyze the DP tradeoff and exposure bias issues in SB.
-Finally, we present DP regularization in detail.
+This section presents RSB for high-fidelity SE, which is illustrated in Fig.~\ref{fig:rsb_overview}.
+We first detail the specific formulation of SB in the context of SE, and then examine the behavior of the SB model to further analyze the DP tradeoff and exposure bias issues in SB.
+Finally, we present DP Perturbation in detail.